GeleArthur/Nes_Flappingbird/README.md

 The player can also move left and right using the D-Pads left and right arrows.

 Hitting a pipe results in the death of a player.
-Last remaining player wins.